ersilia-os/eos-python-package/README.md

 # My Ersilia Python Package

-Template respository for an Ersilia Python package
+Template repository for an Ersilia Python package.

-Write a 100-word description of the package, explaining the purpose and motivation.
+This package provides a foundation for developing and distributing Python tools within the Ersilia ecosystem.
+It is designed to help researchers and developers quickly set up, share, and maintain reproducible code for AI/ML models, particularly in the context of antimicrobial drug discovery.
+The motivation behind this package is to streamline collaboration, ensure best practices, and accelerate scientific progress by making robust, well-documented Python packages easily accessible to the community.

 ## Installation

-Give detailed installation instructions.
-Use code snippets as necessary.

-Typically, you want to start by creating a Conda environment:
+To get started, create a Conda environment:

 ```bash
 conda create -n my_env python=3.12
 conda activate my_env
 ```

-Then, you install the package, for example, with Pip by using the GitHub repository link:
+Then install the package using pip:

 ```bash
 pip install git+https://github.com/ersilia-os/my-ersilia-python-package.git